creativeartbd/PHP-Folder-Tree/README.md

-# php-codes
-Using this repository you can find mulitple php functions to perform a specific tasks.
+PHP Folder Tree
+===

+Using this PHP code you can find the sub folders tree easily from the folder where you add this script.